BentoMake/BentoBot/README.md

 # BentoBot
 Whitelistbot for FiveM.
-Contact @Elias#4318 on discord for help
+Contact @Elias#4318 on discord PM for help

 This bot will will allow admins on a discord channel to react with ✅ on a HEXID to whitelist them.
 There is also a dedicated chat for manual commands which will allow you to whitelist or remove a whitelist.